Skip to content

 Napoleon says that Nāʻiwa lessees who are engaged and enrolled in the Homesteaders Program have made progress in lot clearing and agricultural farming techniques, as well as off-grid renewable energy insight and system installation.

 Todd Yamashita of Sun Farmers points out that the price of electricity is the same no matter your age.
 “But our kūpuna have fixed income, and as fossil fuel prices continue to rise, they can often be hit the hardest,” Yamashita says.
-“Renewable energy allows us to remove the energy burden and fossil fuel footprint, and replace it with resilience and sustainability.
-If there is anything we can do, the gift of energy justice can help our kūpuna live longer, healthier and more dignified lives.
-Now that is something worth building for!”
+“Renewable energy allows us to remove the energy burden and fossil fuel footprint, and replace it with resilience and sustainability.”

 Future Nāʻiwa Homeowner Builder workshops are scheduled on Mondays at 6 p.m.
 In-person meetings will be held at the OHA/DHHL Kulana ʻŌiwi conference room located at 600 Mauna Loa Hwy. in Kaunakakai.
 For more information and to find out more about virtual meetings, call 808-809-4426.